 - 1. On or about November 1 of each year, the superintendent of schools publishes recommendations for an annual Capital Budget and a six-year CIP or amendments to the previously adopted CIP.
 Boundary change or geographic student choice assignment plan recommendations, and any other facility planning recommendations identified by the superintendent of schools as requiring more time for public review, are released by mid-October. - 2.
-The six-year CIP includes the following: - a) Standards for Board review and action: - (1) Preferred range of school enrollments - (2) Program capacity and facility utilization calculations - (3) School site size - b) Background information on the enrollment forecasting methodology - c) Current enrollment figures, school demographic profiles, and facility profiles - d) School enrollment forecasts for each of the next six years and longterm forecasts for the 10th and 15th year
+The six-year CIP includes: - a) The following standards for Board review and action: - (1) Preferred range of school enrollments - (2) Program capacity and facility utilization calculations

-- e) A listing of recommended actions, such as changes in school capacities, new schools, revitalizations/expansions, program locations, and/or the service area of the schools.
-Supplements to the CIP may be published to provide more information on issues when deemed advisable by the superintendent of schools - f) A line item summary of Capital Budget appropriation recommendations of the superintendent of schools - 3.
+- (3) School site size - b) Background information on the enrollment forecasting methodology. - c) Current enrollment figures, school demographic profiles, and facility profiles. - d) School enrollment forecasts for each of the next six years and long-term forecasts for the 10th and 15th year. - e) A listing of recommended actions, such as changes in school capacities, new schools, revitalizations/expansions, program locations, and/or the service area of the schools.
+Supplements to the CIP may be published to provide more information on issues when deemed advisable by the superintendent of schools. - f) A line item summary of Capital Budget appropriation recommendations of the superintendent of schools. - 3.
 The superintendent of schools' recommended CIP is posted on the MCPS website.
 Copies of the document are provided to Board members and Board staff, MCPS executive staff, and the MCCPTA president, area MCCPTA vice presidents, and cluster coordinators.
-In addition, notification of the CIP's publication and availability online is sent to principals, PT(S)A leadership, municipalities, and civic groups.
+In addition, notification of the CIP's publication and availability online is sent to principals, PTA leadership, municipalities, and civic groups.
 This notification includes the Board schedule for work sessions, public hearings, and action on the CIP. - 4.
-The Board timeline for review and action on the CIP consists of one or more work sessions and one or more hearings in early to mid-November, and action in mid- to late November of each year.
+The Board timeline for review and action on the CIP consists of a work session in early November, followed by a public hearing in mid-November, and action in mid- to late November of each year.
 (See Section IX.E. for the public hearing process and Section X for the annual calendar.) - 5.
 The superintendent of schools' recommendations on any deferred planning issues and/or amendments to the CIP are made in mid-February.
-The Board timeline for these items consists of one or more work sessions and one or more public hearings in late February to mid-March, and action in late March.
-If necessary, the timeline for deferred planning issues may be modified by the superintendent of schools to allow more time for community input processes. - 6.
-In cases where the Board determines an unusual circumstance exists, the superintendent of schools may develop an alternative time schedule for making recommendations regarding the CIP, facility planning activities, school boundary changes, or geographic student choice assignment plans. - 7.
+The Board timeline for these items consists of a work session in late February to early March, a public hearing in mid-March, and action in late March.
+If necessary, the timeline for deferred planning issues may be modified by the superintendent of schools to allow more time for community input processes.

+- 6. In cases where the Board determines an unusual circumstance exists, the superintendent of schools may develop an alternative time schedule for making recommendations regarding the CIP, facility planning activities, school boundary changes, or geographic student choice assignment plans. - 7.
 After review and Board action, the Board-requested CIP-including official Project Description Forms (PDFs) for all requested capital projects-is submitted to the County Council and county executive for their review and for County Council action.
-The Board-requested CIP also is sent for information purposes to M-NCPPC, the Maryland State Department of Education, and the State Interagency Coordinating Committee.

-- 8. The county executive's recommendations are forwarded to the County Council in mid-January for inclusion in the overall county CIP.
+The Board-requested CIP also is sent for information purposes to M-NCPPC, the Maryland State Department of Education, and the State Interagency Coordinating Committee. - 8.
+The county executive's recommendations are forwarded to the County Council in mid-January for inclusion in the overall county CIP.
 The County Council timeline for review and action on the Board-requested CIP is from February to May. - 9.
 The County Council adopts the biennial six-year CIP, and amendments to the CIP, in late May.